mlgig/video-pose-tsc/README.md

 shape of 161x8 (161 length and 8 dimensions).

 ### Installation
 Please use the requirements.txt file to install all the dependencies.
+There is a configuration script for each classifier script which contains the relative paths exercise and data folders.

 ## Results